palkan/action_policy/docs/testing.md

 # Testing

-Authorization is one of the crucial parts of your application, hence it should be thoroughly tested (that's the place where 100% coverage makes sense).
+Authorization is one of the crucial parts of your application.
+Hence it should be thoroughly tested (that's the place where 100% coverage makes sense).

 When you use policies for authorization, it is possible to split testing into two parts:
 - Test that **the required authorization is performed** within your authorization layer (controller, channel, etc.)